-An edited volume based in our research is published biennially by the Taylor and Francis Group.
-Many past volumes are still available through our sponsors.
+An edited volume based in our research is published biennially by Routledge and the Taylor and Francis Group.
+Many past volumes are still available through Routledge or our sponsors.
 Search capabilities and essays from past volumes are available in "Communication and Mass Media Complete," a product of EBSCO.
 A comprehensive Table of Contents for all past conferences is available on this website.

 At the Conference we recognize achievement in argumentation research with a Senior Scholar Award and the Michael C. McGee Award for the outstanding graduate student research.
 We also recognize our past Directors and Keynote Speakers.